 The President’s Commission on Diversity and Inclusion brings together students, faculty, staff, and senior leadership to advance:

 - organizational and systemic change at all levels.

 - an institutional model grounded in data, mission, outcomes, and success indicators.

-- Cerri Banks, vice president for student affairs and dean of the College; and
+- TBD,vice president for student affairs and dean of the College

 - Sonya Stephens, vice president for academic affairs and dean of faculty

 - Chris Abbuhl, director of human resources

 - Gail Berson, vice president for enrollment and dean of admission

 - Mara Breen, assistant professor of psychology and education

 - Aime DeGrenier, manager of community technical support, LITS